Best Recovery Shoes, Sandals, and Slides for Runners of 2025

 What we didn't like: tickles too much

-The Adidas Addisage slides have been around for decades.
+The Adidas Adissage slides have been around for decades.
 They feature massage rubber under the ball of the foot.
 The rubber over the top of the slide has the classic Adidas black and white stripe that was trendy in the 90s and has kind of come back.
 However, when I wear them, I find they tickled too much.

-Adidas Addisage Slides
+Adidas Adissage Slides

 Type: Slides